shbarman/SoftwareEngineer_CodingExercise/SystemDesign/LoadBalancer.md

 [**Consistent Hashing**](/SystemDesign/ConsistentHashing.md) Each server is assigned multiple hash values and each request recieved is directed to the nearest value

 *For, conditions where server is stable and traffic of LB is at random Round Robin is used.
 Whereas, distributed systems which needs to scale out and requests would have to map to same server.
 Consistent Hashing helps in achieving well - distributed uniformity.*

+## Types Of Load Balancer ##

+1. Hardware Load Balancer : Physical, on premises hardware which distributes network traffic.
+It balances large volume of traffic but are expensive.

+2. Software Load Balancer : Hybrid approach with open source and more affordable solutions.

+3. Virtual Load Balancer :

 # References: #